-Now that we know some of the basics of how to use VMM and Cockpit, we are ready to review the initial steps for configuring a new VPS.
+Now that we know some of the basics of how to use Virtual Machine Manager, we are ready to review the initial steps for configuring a new VPS.
 We will do these steps on ns01 and you can repeat these steps on your own ns01 and ns02.
 Open VMM and right click on ns01 and select Run.
 Then click Open.
 Then log in with your username and password.

 Update and Upgrade

 One of the first and most important steps with any new Linux operating system is to update the system.
-On our LMDE Desktop laptop, we did this with the Linux Mint Updater.
-On our VPS, we will have to use the VPS terminal.
+On our VPS, we will use the VPS terminal.
 Type

 sudo apt update

 Then press Enter.
 Then enter your password and press Enter again.
 We the update is done, type: